eclipse-sumo/sumo/docs/web/docs/Tools/LiSuM.md

 workspace is the directory where LiSuM looks for existing simulation projects, where new ones should be stored and where the system preferences are saved.
-If needed use the system preferences window to change the workpace path.
+If needed use the system preferences window to change the workplace path.

 ## Getting started

-Open LiSuM, set the SUMO path in the system proferences dialog window and open an existing simulation project from the workspace.
+Open LiSuM, set the SUMO path in the system preferences dialog window and open an existing simulation project from the workspace.
 In the Tools menu, select "Start Lisa+ Virtual Controller" to start an instance of the LISA+ Virtual Controller.
 Pressing Ctrl+p or clicking on the "Play"